henriksommerfeld/blog-hugo/content/article/2020-05-29-tips-for-student/index.md

 Having gone through the assignment, solving it together with the student in a two-hour screen sharing session, I conclude that methodical problem-solving skills is the most important.
 Of course you have to know the basics of the programming language you're using and have an understanding of the assignment to be solved, but there are no shortcuts.

-The other obvious insight is that apart from my fist JavaScript specific advice on variables, this applies to most of coding – not only most programming languages, but most of programming you will ever do in your career.
+The other obvious insight is that apart from my first JavaScript specific advice on variables, this applies to most of coding – not only most programming languages, but most of programming you will ever do in your career.